ShivanS93/100-days-of-code/r1-log.md

 - using zlib / crc32 to ensure consistency
 Also working on perfecting my linux set up
 Day 35 of Data

+## R1D81

+Hands-On Machine Lerning:
+- working on 2nd chapter
+- made some cool graphs looking at location and median household income
+- I'm wondering if this can be found in chch?
+Day 36 of data.